Antonio Moreno

 Antonio Garrido Monteagudo (September 26, 1887 – February 15, 1967), better known as Antonio Moreno or Tony Moreno, was a Spanish-born American actor and film director of the silent film era and through the 1950s.

-Early life and silent films
+Early life

-Born in Madrid, Spain, Moreno emigrated to New York in 1901 and settled in Massachusetts, where he completed his education.
+Moreno ws born in Madrid, Spain, and emigrated to New York at the age of 14 in 1901.
+He settled in Massachusetts, where he completed his education.
 Although he claimed to have attended Williston Seminary in Easthampton, Massachusetts, the Archives of the school, now the Williston Northampton School, have no record of his having done so.

+Silent films

-He became a stage actor in regional theater productions.
-In 1912, he moved to Hollywood, California, where he was signed to Biograph Studios, and began his career in bit parts.
+Moreno became a stage actor in regional theater productions.
+In 1912, he moved to Hollywood, Los Angeles, where he was signed to Biograph Studios, and began his career in bit parts.
 His film debut was in Iola's Promise (1912).